De Minaur’s epic fightback books final with Zverev

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Australian 19-year-old Alex De Minaur saved four match points Saturday to advance to the ATP Washington Open final, where he will face third-ranked defending champion Alexander Zverev.
+WASHINGTON: Australian 19-year-old Alex De Minaur saved four match points Saturday and advanced to Sunday’s ATP Washington Open final, where he will face third-ranked defending champion Alexander Zverev.

 De Minaur, ranked 72nd, won the last six points of the tie-breaker to force a third set, then broke 46th-ranked Rublev in the final game, winning on his fourth match-point chance when the Russian double faulted.